 - League Age

-- Participation in 60 percent of the regular season in an age-appropriate division is required.
+- Participation in eight (8) regular season games in an age-appropriate division is required.
 See the current year’s Little League Official Regulations, Playing Rules, and Operating Policies for the tournament rules, guidelines, and explanations regarding the specific minimum number of games that a player must participate in to establish tournament eligibility; and the division(s) in which a player is age-eligible for selection.

 - Residence, as defined in the Little League Official Regulations, Playing Rules, and Policies, refers to a place of bona fide continuous habitation by one or both player parents, or legal guardian(s), within a league’s physical boundaries.
 School Enrollment, as defined in the Little League Official Regulations, Playing Rules, and Operating Policies, outlines a player’s eligibility to participate given his/her confirmed attendance at a school within a given league’s physical boundaries during the traditional academic school year.
 School attendance shall be established indicating a player’s enrollment as of October 1 (of the previous year).
 Players who do not meet the residency or school eligibility requirements must a have a letter of approval from Regional Headquarters that is endorsed by the Little League International Tournament Committee, specifically noting the eligibility of that player for that division in that league and in that year.